-- Domestic gas prices reaching parity with (and exceeding) international netback prices, after remaining significantly lower than the netback price from August 2021 to April 2022. - Reduced coal generation availability in the NEM increasing the need for gas generation, and hence putting demand side pressure on gas markets.
+- Extremely elevated prices in international markets for thermal coal and gas. - Domestic gas prices reaching parity with (and exceeding) international netback prices, after remaining significantly lower than the netback price from August 2021 to April 2022. - Reduced coal generation availability in the NEM increasing the need for gas generation, and hence putting demand side pressure on gas markets.
 Coal outages were both planned and unplanned, and there were also coal fuel supply constraints due to flooding events. - Particularly cold weather further increasing winter gas consumption.

 These factors led to extremely tight conditions in both the eastern gas and electricity markets, resulting in unprecedented prices for gas and electricity.
-ResultinglyAs a result, administered pricing has been applied in both the DWGM and the Sydney STTM, as well as in mainland regions in the NEM due to breach of the cumulative price threshold, and the Gas Supply Guarantee has been activated by AEMO.
-Administered pricing was also applied in the Brisbane and Sydney STTM due to a retailer of last resort event.37
+As a result, administered pricing has been applied in both the DWGM and the Sydney STTM, as well as in mainland regions in the NEM due to breach of the cumulative price threshold, and the Gas Supply Guarantee has been activated by AEMO.
+Administered pricing was also applied in the Brisbane and Sydney STTM due to a retailer of last resort event.35

-This section explore explores some of the impacts of these events and the implications for this review.
+This section explores some of the impacts of these events and the implications for this review.
 It should be noted however that: